shower/shower/Readme.md

 ## Printing to PDF

-You can print your presentation to PDF using Google Chrome (Print to PDF), [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf) or [Prince XML](http://princexml.com).
+You can print your presentation to PDF using Google Chrome “Print to PDF” option in print dialog, [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf) or [Prince XML](http://princexml.com).
 Print styles should be supplied to a theme for proper results.
 Please see [print styles](https://github.com/shower/ribbon/blob/master/styles/print.scss) for the Ribbon theme as example.

+Example of Shower template printed by Google Chrome: [PDF, 2.3 MB](https://github.com/shower/template/blob/master/index.pdf?raw=true).

 ## Usage examples